serokell/blog-posts/Alex and Happy Part 2/article.md

 ## Conclusion

-In this tutorial, we integrated Alex with Happy, where we created a grammar, resolved LR conflicts, and built an abstract syntax tree.
+In this tutorial, we successfully integrated Alex with Happy and made a parser that will parse the incoming token stream from Alex into an abstract syntax tree.

-With it, we hope that you can now use these tools to make valuable things while understanding how to overcome the various challenges that arise when creating grammars.
+After reading the series, we hope that you can now use these tools to make valuable things while understanding how to overcome the various challenges that arise when creating grammars.

 ## Further reading